pbombnz/PokeWorld/README.md

 4. Play!

 ## Git Rules (For Team Members)
-1. When you open Eclipse, make sure the first thing you do before coding is 'pull' so you are synced with the remote server.
+1. When you open Eclipse, make sure the first thing you do before coding is 'pull' so you are sync'd with the remote server.
 2. Make sure you are not editing the same file as someone else.
 Announce that you have pushed or currently editing in the group, so we can avoid touching that file, and it gives us an alert we will need to 'push' and 'pull' soon.
-3. Do not touch other team member's packagages without their permission.
+3. Do not touch other team member's packages without their permission.
-4. Remeber to commit regularly so we can see your activity on the project.
+4. Remember to commit regularly so we can see your activity on the project.